-Resident companies are taxed on their worldwide income.
-Any profits, including capital gains, are included within the taxable income of a corporation and taxed at the regular corporate rate.
+Resident companies are taxed on its worldwide income.
+Any profits, including capital gains, are included in the taxable income of a corporation and taxed at the regular corporate rate.
 Resident companies are those incorporated or established in Peru.

-Corporate Income Tax (CIT) is currently levied at a regular rate of 29.5%.
+Corporate Income Tax (CIT) is payable at a total rate of 29.5%.
+An additional 5% applies for distribution of dividends.

-The tax year for a company is the accounting year, which ends on 31 December.
-Companies are required to make monthly CIT prepayments to be offset against the final income tax calculated by the end of the fiscal year.
-Prepayments should be calculated based upon one of the following methods:
+The tax year for a company is its accounting year, which ends on 31st December.
+Companies are required to make monthly advance payments of CIT based on one of the following methods:

-- (a) 1.5% of monthly net revenue as a minimum; or, - (b) The monthly net revenue times a ratio between the income tax and the net revenue, both from the preceding year.
+- 1.5% of monthly net revenue; or,

+- The monthly net revenue times a ratio between the income tax and the net revenue, both from the

+preceding year.

-Companies must file their annual income tax return and pay any balance due by the end of March or the first days of April of the following year.
-Mining companies are, in addition to their specific corporate tax rates, subject to a royalty calculated on the gross sales relating to the transfer of mineral resources.
-The royalty is calculated in terms of a specific formula and, depending upon the operating margin, ranges from 1% to 12%.
+Companies must file their Annual Income Tax Return and pay any balance due up to the end of March or the first days of April each year.

+Mining companies are, in addition to their specific corporate rates of tax, subject to a royalty calculated on the gross sales relating to the transfer of mineral resources.
+The royalty is calculated in terms of a specific formula and, depending upon the operating margin, is in a range from 1% to 12%.